Aims and Objectives

 Teaching and learning methods

-The module will consist of two 45 minute lectures each week during Semester 1.
+The module will consist of some prerecorded lectures plus a 45 minute live session each week during Semester 1.
 The lectures will include demonstrations of the basic methods used by cognitive psychologists to study human learning and memory.
 You will be provided with weekly readings and VeVox quizzes for each topic to aid your learning and understanding of the lectures.
 All module materials will be available via a dedicated Blackboard page.

 |Total study time||150|